 - is saving a comb worth the risk of a comb failure?

-Curved, light, small and new comb can be redirected by cutting the offending part’s attachment free at the top bar.
+Curved, light, small, and new comb can be corrected.
+Cut the offending part’s attachment free at the top bar.
 Then the curved comb is bent back into alignment.
-And a small portion of comb is squished to hold it in place, until the bees can attach it permanently.
-The comb pictured above is a prime candidate for this procedure.
+And a small portion of comb is squished to hold it in place.

 Straight Workable Comb

-It’s easy to get straight workable combs once a tbh has similar comb.
-It is obtained by rotating an empty top bar between several straight broodnest comb.
-This is a delicate process and is disruptive if done too fast or too extensively.
-If done incorrectly, the bees draw out complete sheets of drone comb.
+Rotating an empty top bar, between several straight broodnest comb, is an easy way to get straight comb.
+It’s a delicate process and is disruptive if done too fast or too extensively.
+When done wrong, the bees draw out complete sheets of drone comb.
 Or they will bridge the open space with cross comb.

-Slowly moving the broodnest toward the hive’s far end and inserting empty top bars in front of the broodnest also works.
-This disturbs the broodnest less than inserting empty top bars into it.
-But, if done too fast, the bees will re-orient toward the displaced broodnest and draw storage comb.
+Slowly moving the broodnest toward away from the entrance and inserting empty top bars in front of the broodnest also works.
+This disturbs the broodnest less.
+But the bees will re-orient toward the displaced broodnest and draw storage comb when done too fast.

-Bees build different kinds of comb.
-And they space them differently.
+Bees build different kinds of comb with different spacing.
 Broodnest comb, near the entrance, is spaced a 1 1/4 inches.
-Combs get thicker and comb spacing gradually increases as the broodnest transitions into the honey storage area.
-The combs midrib will drift about 1/8″ per top bar toward the rear of the hive.
+Combs get thicker and comb spacing increases away from the entrance.
+The comb’s midrib will drift about 1/8″ per top bar, toward the rear of the hive.

-Once this process begins, several top bars, with drifting comb, will remain workable.
-But by the third or fourth top bar, combs will transgress top bar boundaries and can’t be worked without damaging comb.
+Once this process begins, several top bars eventually become unworkable.
+But by the third or fourth top bar, combs occupy two top bars.
 After that, things get messy.

-A wider spaced top bar is needed when the combs become thicker and wider spaced.
-At the first sign of drifting comb, insert spacers, or use a wider top bar, or move the drifting comb into the honey storage area.
+A wider spaced top bar is needed as combs become thicker and wider spaced.
+At the first sign of drifting comb, insert spacers, or use a wider top bar.
+If the comb is a mess, move it to the rear of the hive.

 Like all comb corrections, it’s best to make changes early and often until the problem is solved.

-When the bees switch their focus from swarming to winter survival, they build thicker broodnest combs that often extend into adjoining comb space.
+Bees scavenge wax from one broodnest comb, thicken, and backfill adjacent broodnest combs as winter approaches.
 These bulges usually consist of sealed honey near the top bar.
 If a bulging comb is a keeper:

 - brush the bees off